servicebinding/spec/README.md

     volumes: .spec.template.spec.volumes
 ```

-### Reconciler Implementation
+## Reconciler Implementation

-A reconciler implementation that supports `ClusterApplicationResourceMapping`s **MUST** support `ServiceBinding` resources that refer to applications that are not PodSpec-able.
-If no Application Resource Mapping exists for the `ServiceBinding` application resource type, the reconciliation **MUST** fail.
+A reconciler implementation **MUST** support mapping to PodSpec-able resources without defining a Application Resource Mapping for those types.
+If no Application Resource Mapping exists for the `ServiceBinding` application resource type and the application resource is not PodSpec-able, the reconciliation **MUST** fail.

 If a `ClusterApplicationResourceMapping` defines `containers`, the reconciler **MUST** first resolve a set of candidate locations in the application resource addressed by the `ServiceBinding` using the `Container` type (`.envs`, `.volumeMounts`) for all available containers and then filter that collection by the `ServiceBinding` `.spec.application.containers` filter before applying the appropriate modification.